Dunara: Dorothea Mackellar

-Isobel Marion Dorothea Mackellar (1885-1968) was born at Dunara, Point Piper, Sydney, third child (of four children and the only girl in the family) of native-born parents (Sir) Charles Kinnaird Mackellar and his wife Marion, daughter of Thomas Buckland.
+Isobel Marion Dorothea Mackellar (1885–1968) was born at Dunara, Point Piper, Sydney, the third child (of four children and the only girl in the family) of native-born parents (Sir) Charles Kinnaird Mackellar and his wife Marion, daughter of Thomas Buckland.
 She was educated at home and travelled extensively with her parents, becoming fluent in French, Spanish, German and Italian, and also attended some lectures at the University of Sydney.
 Her youth was protected and highly civilised.
 She moved easily between the society of Sydney's intellectual and administrative elite, life on her family's country properties, and among their friends in London.

 Dorothea began writing while quite young and surprised her family when magazines not only published but paid for her verses and prose pieces.
 On 5 September 1908 a poem, "Core of my heart", which she had written about 1904, appeared in the London "Spectator".
 It reappeared several times in Australia before being included as "My Country" in her first book, "The closed door, and other verses".
 She published "The Witchmaid, and other verses" in 1914 and two more volumes of verse (1923 & 1926), also a novel "Outlaw's luck" set in Argentina.
 With Ruth Bedford, a childhood friend, she wrote two other novels (1912, 1914).
-During World War 1 and as a result of its frequent inclusion in anthologies, "My Country" became one of the best known Australian poems, appealing to the sense of patriotism fostered by the war and post-war nationalism.
+During World War 1 and as a result of its frequent inclusion in anthologies, "My Country" became one of the best-known Australian poems, appealing to the sense of patriotism fostered by the war and post-war nationalism.

 Photographs of Dorothea in her twenties show her to have been then an ideal image of the Australian girl, pretty, sensitive, and fashionable.
-She was said to be a strong swimmer, a keen judge of horses and dogs.
-Her verse shows that she was cultivated and spirited, her novels that she was hopelessly romantic.
+She was said to be a strong swimmer, and a keen judge of horses and dogs.
+Her verse shows that she was cultivated and spirited, and her novels that she was hopelessly romantic.
 Between 1911 and 1914 she was twice engaged.
 The first engagement she broke because the man was over-protective; the second lapsed through misunderstanding and lack of communication after the outbreak of war.
-Her writing, once the product of youthful passion and enthusiasms, became increasingly souvenirs of travel or dependent on nature for inspiration.
+Her writing, once the product of youthful passion and enthusiasm, became increasingly souvenirs of travel or dependent on nature for inspiration.
 She was unable to write of her disappointment in love except in powerful translations from little-known Spanish and German poets.